ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

-those preferences it has discovered, according to an understanding of how the asset is used, how that usage corresponds to the usage categories where preferences have been expressed, and the applicable legal context.
+those preferences it has discovered, according to an understanding of how the asset is used, how that usage corresponds to the usage categories where preferences have been stated, and the applicable legal context.

 Usage preferences can be overridden through express agreements